chriscarlsondev/muchtodo-client/README.md

 # MuchToDo - Front-End Client
-An app that makes create and using your to do list easy.
+An app that makes creating and using your to do list easy.
 This means you can spend less time tracking your to do's and more time getting them done.

 ## Built With